 A pulsating brake pedal is irritating and can be dangerous when emergency braking.
-You are correct to question why your rotors keep warping, I’m a mechanic, and very shortly, we’ll have this figured out.
+You are correct to question why your rotors keep warping.
+I’m a mechanic, and very shortly, we’ll have this figured out.

 Brake rotors commonly warp when they overheat.
 When replacement rotors keep warping, there may be an underlying issue, such as: